Language Disorders in Children and Teenagers

 SUPPORT

 CALYP supports children with language disorders through a unique approach combining vocal coaching and neuroscience.
+A playful, personalised treatment that complements existing speech therapy.

-THE ADELINE TONIUTTI METHOD
+THE METHOD

-- Perfect your posture
+- Refine your posture

 - Trigger the correct laryngeal movement